aliang6/Prestige/README.md

     - Have working functionality for the webpage
   - Friday July 27, 2018
     - Complete MVP
-    - Start adding additional features
+    - Learn React
+    - Connect the front end with the back end (React & Express.js)
+  - Saturday July 28, 2018
+    - Send url to the back end and receive JSON data
+    - Complete the components and their interaction for React
+    - Create charts using Chart.js and other libraries to visually represent analysis and results
+  - Sunday
+    - CSS and JavaScript animations
+    - Refine design and complete the front-end
+    - Optimize the web page for mobile devices
 - Week Two
   - Monday July 30, 2018
-    - Continue and potentially complete working on adding additional features
-    - Connect the front end with the back end
+    - Upload the page to a web server
   - Tuesday July 31, 2018
-    - Start working on the front end design
-    - Visually represent the analysis and results
   - Wednesday August 1, 2018
-    - Continue working on the front end design
-    - Optimize the web page for mobile devices
   - Thursday August 2, 2018
-    - Refine the design and edge cases
-    - Complete the project and upload it to a web server
   - Friday August 3, 2018

 - Week Three